 By having a recruitment freeze it gives the opportunity for roles that become vacant through natural wastage to be filled by existing employees where suitable.
 Retraining and redeployment will result in headcount reduction without the need for compulsory redundancy.

-There are a number of options that employers can seek voluntarily from their employees that may support the business through the short term.
-Asking employees if anybody is interested in a temporary job share is one of them – do you have any employees that would welcome a period of part time working?
+There are a number of options that employers can seek voluntarily from their employees that may support the business in the short term.
+Asking employees if anybody is interested in a temporary job share is one of them – do you have any employees that would welcome a period of part-time work?

 Although this does not avoid redundancies this can avoid the need for compulsory redundancies.
 Employers do not have to accept the application for this if a job role is important to the business.

 Many of the options above rely on employers seeking agreement with employees.